MY STORY

 MY PHILOSOPHY

-The electric kiln, in contrast, serves as a controlled environment where I meticulously craft the foundations of my work.
-It allows me to experiment with glaze chemistry, pushing the boundaries of colour and texture.
+I fire my pots either in a woodfired manabigama or in an electric kiln.
+The alchemy of woodfiring fascinates me - the transformation that occurs within the fiery depths of the kiln, as wood ash interacts with clay and glaze is something out of my control and thus feels like magic.
+Woodfiring is a reminder of the profound connection between the elements – earth, fire, and air; it gives an unpredictability and uniqueness which brings me great joy.
+In contrast, electric firings serve as a controlled environment where I meticulously craft the foundations of my work.
+In these firings, I am able to experiment with glaze chemistry, pushing the boundaries of colour and texture.
 Crafting my own glazes has become an art form in itself, as I seek to create surfaces that complement the natural aesthetics of each piece.